MayureshKoli45/Project-10-Python-Tic-Tac-Toe/README.md

 The program is very simple go through it and you will understand it.

 Added docstring and comments wherever it is necessary.

+This is my version of this game maybe there will be more efficient code than this.